cortexapps/cortex-plugins/plugins/confluence-plugin/README.md

 ### Set your Confluence credentials

 If you are using username and password authentication, type them in to a text editor with a colon (`:`) between them.
 If you are using SSO, use an API token in place of the password.
-To create an API token in Confluence by clicking on Security > Create and manage API tokens > Create API token.
+To create an API token in Confluence, follow the [instructions provided by Atlassian](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
 Once you have your text in your text editor like `myusername@example.com:MySecretPassWordOrToken`, you need to base64 encode it.
 You can do this using an online tool like [this](https://www.base64encode.org).
 You will add the base64 encoded value to Cortex as a secret.
 Copy the base64 encoded value.
 In Cortex, click on Settings > Secrets > Add secret.
 In Secret name, type `confluence_secret`, paste the base64 encoded secret into Secret value, and click on Create secret.

 ### Set up a Plugin Proxy